rishiraj88/footballWorldCupLiveScoreboard/README.md

 # footballWorldCupLiveScoreboard
 a data feed library for Live Score Board of Football World Cup

+## Implementation Tools

+- Java 17
+- Mockito for JUnit
+- IDE with JDK support
+- Maven for project object model and dependency management
+- lombok for quick data method and constructor facilitation

 ## What It Features

 1. _What it is:_ a live football World Cup Scoreboard